dudash/openshiftexamples-autoscaling/README.md

  > `oc new-app -f https://raw.githubusercontent.com/dudash/openshiftexamples-autoscaling/master/autoscale_instant_template.yaml`

 *If you don't like the CLI, another option is to create and project and import the template via the web console:*
- > Create a new project, select `Import YAML/JSON` and then upload the raw file from here: `./autoscale_instant_template.yml` into the
+ > Create a new project, select `Import YAML/JSON` and then upload the raw file from this repo: `autoscale_instant_template.yaml` and make sure autoscaledemo is set as the Namespace parameter.

 Now to showcase the autoscaling - let's simulate a large user load on the frontend webapp using Apache Benchmark.
 If you have `ab` installed just run it against the frontend URL.
 Or you can use OpenShfit to pull a [container image containing `ab`][6] and run it as self-terminating like this:
  > `oc run web-load --rm --attach --image=jordi/ab -- ab -n 50000 -c 10 http://URL_GOES_HERE/`